 Fairmont Railway Bridge

-on the Illinois Waterway (Chicago Sanitary and Ship Canal) between
+Fairmont Railway Bridge carries the M2 motorway over the Illinois Waterway (Chicago Sanitary and Ship Canal) near to Wesscroft.

 There is a bridge here which takes a railway over the canal.